djianpost/youtube-negativity/index.md

 _Okay, I see what's going on.
 What about my idea using negativity to gain success?_

 Alice, we agree with you.
 We have also heard more than once that negativity can gather more attention on a content.
 However, to make sure that the further analysis are worth it, we have to verify that a difference in negative sentiment intensity score can be highlighted between the videos that make success on YouTube and the videos that do not.
-To do so, we use a dataset of videos from 2017 to 2018 that are in YouTube's trends [[give ref]].
+To do so, we use a [dataset of videos](https://www.kaggle.com/code/ammar111/youtube-trending-videos-analysis) from 2017 to 2018 that are in YouTube's trends.

 _Why not videos from 2019?_